spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Analysis
 A process where data is examined to infer a conclusion.
 ## Address
+A location of a residence or workplace, designated with numbers and/or letters, and arranged in a format for easy reference on a map
 ## Alphanumeric Grid
+A grid with letters and numbers ordination used to easy locate places and features
 ## Annotation
+Text, images, or notes on a map used to provide information to the user
 ## API

 ## Assessment